 Ditched March 9, 1945

-Kawato flew 35 combat missions between December 1, 1943 until February 6, 1944.
+Seaman 3rd Class Masajiro Kawato flew 35 combat missions as a Zero pilot between December 1, 1943 until February 6, 1944.
 Although he claimed 18 victories, he actually only earned 1.25 victories.
-On December 17, 1944 he collided with a RNZAF Kittyhawk, his first victory.
-During the night of March 22, 1944 he earned a quarter victory over a PBJ Mitchell with three other Zeros.
-Observer Shimizu was assigned to the 958 Kokutai and transferred to the 105th Naval Base Unit.
+On December 17, 1944 he collided with a RNZAF Kittyhawk, his first aerial victory.
+During the night of March 22, 1944 he earned a quarter victory claiming a PBJ Mitchell with three other Zeros.
+Observer Shimizu was assigned to the 958 Kokutai and after February 1944 transferred to the 105th Naval Base Unit.

-Diving to attack ML-825 when the Zero attacked and dropped one cluster bomb that exploded 30 yards away.
-Turning around for another run, the vessel fired back with 40mm, 20mm and machine gun fire as the Zero fired three bursts, hitting the gunboat nine times.
-The Zero was hit by anti-aircraft fire that exploded the right fuel tank, mortally wounded Shimizu.
-The entire attack attack lasted only 42 seconds.
+Diving to attack ML825, Kawato released one cluster bomb that exploded 30 yards away.
+Turning for another attack run, the vessel opened fire with anti-aircraft fire from the 40mm Bofors, 20mm cannons and .50 caliber machine guns as the Zero fired three bursts of gunfire that hit the gunboat nine times before the Zero was hit by anti-aircraft fire that exploded the right fuel tank and mortally wounded observer Shimizu.
+The entire attack lasted only 42 seconds.

-Descending, Kawato salvoed the other bomb then ditched into the sea a mile away.
-Observer Shimizo did not escape, either he was already dead or went down with the Zero.
-Afterwards, ML-825 searched where the Zero had ditched, but did not find any trace of the crew.
+Damaged, Kawato salvoed his second bomb then ditched into the sea roughly a mile away.
+Observer Shimizo did not escape, he was either already dead or went down with aircraft.
+Afterwards, ML825 searched where the Zero ditched, but did not find any trace of the crew.

 Fates of the Crew